-- a) an uninitialised restart that restarts the processor with the current configuration, or - b) a default restart that restores the default configuration.
-Following a default restart the block is in OOS Mode.
-To return block to Auto carry out a Processor Restart. - c) Restart resource, is accepted, but no function executed. - d) Run is the normal state for the block.
-To clear field after a Processor restart the parameter should be manually set to Run with some systems. - e) Restart processor will trigger an immediate reset of the processor.
+- a) c) Restart resource, is accepted, but no function executed. - b) d) Run is the normal state for the block.
+To clear field after a Processor restart the parameter should be manually set to Run with some systems. - c) e) Restart processor will trigger an immediate reset of the processor.
 As the F809F does not acknowledge the request this may cause an error message with some systems.

-5.5 Troubleshooting
+5.4 Troubleshooting

-5.5.1 Foundation Fieldbus
+5.4.1 Foundation Fieldbus